-We passed the town Apt after which another climb started.
-Halfway up we ate in the shade and drank most of our water.
-We would reach the next village after noon, when all stores were closed, so we wouldn't have water until one or two o'clock.
-After we rested we quickly reached the end of the climb.
+We passed the town Apt, after which another climb started.
+Halfway up, we ate in the shade and drank most of our water.
+We would reach the next village around noon when all stores would be closed.
+That meant we wouldn't have water until one or two o'clock.
+After our break, we quickly reached the end of the climb.

-Col du pointu, the second col of today
+Col du pointu, the second col of the day

 Descends make your hair stand up, as you can see here

-The route we followed the rest of the day was very nice.
-Through forests, with yellowish rocks and pine trees scattered everywhere, exactly like you would expect from the Mediterranean.
+The route we followed during the rest of the day was very nice.
+We cycled through forests with yellow rocks and pine, exactly like you would expect in the Mediterranean.
 It was very sunny, but not super warm.
-Along the way we fortunately found a tap to fill our water bottles.
+Fortunately we found a tap to refill our water bottles.

 Just after Cadernet was another fruit stand.
 We had yet again drank all our water and were very thirsty.
-In the shed was a soda machine from which Bam got a can of apple juice.
-I also wanted something so threw in a euro.
-The machine didn't register the money I had put in.
-Then I threw in more but it came out right away.
+The shed had a soda machine from which Bram got a can of apple juice.
+I also wanted something to drink so threw in a coin, which the machine didn't register.
 The lady behind the counter saw, but didn't do anything.
 When some French people came in she ran up the help them.
-Me and Bram stayed in front of the machine to make our case.
+Bram and I stayed near the soda machine to make our case.
 Eventually she came to help.
 I explained what had happened but she didn't believe us.
-Then she threw in a euro and it also didn't come out.
+Then she threw in a coin and it also didn't come out.
 Instead of giving us a drink or our money back she just went back behind the counter.
-We bought two apples which were 1.46, so I asked if she could deduct the euro I lost.
-After the lady told us ten times they were 1.46 and I had told her that I would only pay 0.46 she finally gave in and opened the soda machine and gave me my drink.
-I didn't really care about the euro, I just was extremely thirsty.
-Then we went on our way again and ate the apples.
+We bought two apples which were 1.46, so I asked if she could deduct the Euro I lost to the machine.
+After the lady told us ten times they were 1.46 and I had told her ten times that I would only pay 0.46 she finally gave in and gave me my drink.
+I didn't really care about the money, I was just extremely thirsty.
+Then we went on our way again while eating the apples.

 The sign indicating the border of Marseille

-After being happy for reaching Marseille we had to pay attention.
-Everywhere were cars as well as many traffic signs and potholes.
-We were able to follow the route we had planned for a while, until we got lost.
-The easiest option would be to follow the main car road leading through Marseille, so that's what we did.
-Suddenly we got onto a six lane road.
-After a traffic sign it split into 3 lanes, one was the highway, the middle one went to where we needed to go, and the last went in the wrong direction.
-We could only pick the one going straight because of a wall and the huge amount of traffic.
-The road was going in the right direction but suddenly went up with concrete walls on each side.
+After celebrating reaching Marseille, we had to pay attention.
+Everywhere were cars, traffic signs, and potholes.
+At some point, we got lost and reached a six-lane road.
+After a traffic sign, it split into three lanes.
+We could only pick the middle because of a wall and the massive amount of traffic.
+Suddenly the road went uphill with concrete walls on either side.
 There were three signs, maximum speed 30 km/h, forbidden for trucks, and no cyclists allowed.
 We didn't know what to do, there was no place to turn around or even stop.
-Because of the noise we also couldn't talk to each other.
-We just kept going not knowing where we would end up.
-Fortunately it wasn't a highway, cyclists were not allowed simply because cars wouldn't be able to pass.
-We tried to cycle the maximum speed of 30 km/h and got off at the first exit.
-From there we managed to get out of Marseille relatively easily.
+Because of the noise, we also couldn't talk to each other.
+We just kept going, not knowing where we would end up.
+Fortunately, it wasn't a highway.
+We tried to cycle the maximum speed of 30 km/h and got off at the nearest exit.
+From there on, we managed to leave Marseille relatively easily.
 We at a brioche bread with some 'miel' and then continued to Cassis.

 The road to Cassis was still a bit hilly, but more gradual.
-The people there were the only ones waving and taking pictures.
+The people there were all waving and taking pictures.
 I think they had never seen cyclists before.